bit-broker/website/content/en/docs/concepts/introduction.md

 #### Step # 5 - Create Policy

 _Data Sharing Policies_ are the main back-bone of the BitBroker system.
 They are defined by coordinator users, who use them to specify the exact context in which they permit data to be accessed by consumers.
-In this step you can learn how to define and manage these vital policies.
+In this step, you can learn how to define and manage these vital policies.

 Read more about [Policies](/docs/concepts/policy/).